-This will confirm that the Board of Education of School District No. 52 (Prince Rupert) is aware of the total compensation paid to executive staff during the 2009-2010 fiscal year and further, that we verify the amount of compensation paid was within the compensation plan as approved by the Board and as reported in the Summary Compensation Table.
+This will confirm that the Board of Education of School District No. 52 (Prince Rupert) is aware of the total compensation paid to executive staff during the 2010-2011 fiscal year and, further, that we verify the amount of compensation paid was within the compensation plan as approved by the Board and as reported in the Summary Compensation Table for the fiscal year ending June 30, 2011.